Best Florida Beaches near Orlando for a Trip with Kids

 Caladesi Island is one of Florida’s few undisturbed barrier islands, making it a true getaway experience.
-This state park is 2 hours from Orlando and is known for its remote, pristine Florida beaches.
-It is only accessible by water, either through park ferry or personal boat, but I promise it's well worth the extra effort.
+This state park is two hours from Orlando and is known for its remote, pristine beaches.
+It is only accessible by water, either through park ferry or personal boat, but it's well worth the extra effort.
 Visitors can board the park ferry from Honeymoon Island.
 Once at Caladesi, families can explore the island’s three miles of nature trails, swim in the clear blue-green waters, and relax on the white-sand beaches.
 Canoes and kayaks are also available to rent and explore the island’s mangrove forest.

 7. St. Pete Beach

-Located south of Clearwater and a 2-hour drive from Orlando is St. Pete Beach, a gorgeous white sand beach located on a barrier island along the Gulf of Mexico.
+Located south of Clearwater and a two-hour drive from Orlando is St. Pete Beach, a gorgeous, white-sand beach located on a barrier island along the Gulf of Mexico.
 It includes the longest undeveloped stretch of public beach in the area known as Pass-a-Grille Beach, perfect for shelling, snorkeling, or just enjoying historic Old Florida charm.
 Another popular St. Pete Beach area is Fort De Soto Park, which is comprised of five interconnected islands.
 With a large pirate ship playground near the North Beach entrance, a wide tidal pool for little ones to splash in, and lots of opportunities for shell-seekers, it’s easy to see why St. Pete Beach is known as one of the best family beaches in the country.